THE DEVIL LOOKS AFTER HIS OWN

 Bolita was the illegal lottery of Tampa, a prelude to today’s legal lottery.
 One hundred little wooden or ivory balls numbered 1 thru 100 would be placed in a bag, and gamblers would bet on what number or three numbers would be pulled.

 With a payoff of 85-1, a winning number would pay big dividends to the winner.
-Everyone in Tampa was playing–the rich and poor; black, white, and Latin; men and women.
+Everyone in Tampa was playing, including the rich and poor, black, white, and Latin, as well as men and women.
 In 1927, over 300 bolita parlors were located in Tampa, and an estimated 1,200 bolita parlors infiltrated every segment of Tampa.
 In 1927, over $20 million was played on the game.
-Bolita was able to flourish in such a way because the police and politicians allowed it–and the reason they allowed it was because of Charlie Wall.
+Bolita was able to flourish in such a way because the police and politicians allowed it, and the reason they allowed it was because of Wall.

 Charlie Wall’s major play came in 1910 when the cigar workers went on strike in Tampa.
 Supportive of their cause, Charlie Wall financially backed the struggling cigar workers.
 He bought them food and paid for their medical bills so they could continue the strike.
 Though in the end, they lost the strike, the cigar workers of Tampa forever after had an undying love for Charlie Wall.